-Bruce covered the song 5 times:
+Bruce covered the song 5 times and once as snippet:

 2002-01-11 B.B.
 King Niteclub, Mashantucket, CT

 60th birthday bash for Clarence Clemons.
 Clarence was playing the first of a two-night stand at the 275-capacity B.B.
 King Nite Club and was presented a cake by B.B.
 King.